aer35/jak-bot/README.md

 - Reddit API integration
     - Configurable to check any subreddit

+## Commands

+- `/getposts`
-    - Run `getPosts` to check for posts with over 100 upvotes
+    - Checks the configured subreddit for posts with over 100 upvotes
     - Only uploads new posts from the last week
     - Keeps track of what posts have been stored
+- `/cleardb`
+    - Removes all posts stored in the database
+    - Intended to be used with `/clearChannel`
+    - May result in duplicate posts if channel is not cleared

 ## Planned features

 - Command permissions
     - Lock slash command permissions to certain users/roles
 - Additional Commands
-  - `/clear`
+    - `/clearChannel`
         - Removes all sent messages from a channel.
         - For clearing a channel of posts
-  - `/cleanDB`
-    - Removes all posts stored in the database
-    - Intended to be used with `/clear`
-    - May allow duplicate posts
 - Scheduled run
     - The ability to set the bot to automatically check the configured subreddit on a schedule
     - Will have configurable scheduling
     - To avoid hitting Reddit and Discord API limits, limit the schedule
 - Additional bot configuration
     - Current methods utilize the `.env` file for all configuration.
 May allow for the bot to intake certain parameters like subreddit name, etc...
 - Generative AI API integration
-  - Ability to generate posts in the style of the given subreddit based on a pre-written template via external APIs (ChatGPT, Deepseek, etc...)
+    - Ability to generate posts in the style of the given subreddit based on a pre-written template via external APIs ( ChatGPT, Deepseek, etc...)
-  - Ability to generate posts in the style of the given subreddit based on a pre-written template via local API (Ollama, KoboldCPP, etc...)
+    - Ability to generate posts in the style of the given subreddit based on a pre-written template via local API ( Ollama, KoboldCPP, etc...)

 ## Requirements